 ANSWER: Thanks, Terry.
 It sounds like you are well controlled.
 For aeromedical certification purposes, the FAA likes to see that your TSH is in the normal range meaning that the feedback loop referenced above is working properly.
 The thyroid is an important endocrine gland that has far reaching effects throughout the body.
 Thyroid deficiency can be manifested with early onset symptoms and late onset.
 Some of the early symptoms associated with thyroid deficiency in men, to expand on the answer above, include loss of muscle tone, called hypotonia, fatigue, joint and muscle pains, excessive weight increase, constipation, a decrease in the heart rate, thinning of hair and excessive hair loss, depression, and increased sensitivity towards cold weather.
 Heart arrhythmias can sometimes be traced to thyroid dysfunction, as well.
 However, the most prominent symptom associated with early hypothyroidism is goiter, an inflammation of the thyroid near the neck region.

 Lab work is a good first step in tracking down symptoms that could be related to hypothyroidism as some of the symptoms could also be related to other medical conditions specific to other organ systems.

 Levothyroxine is fine as far as your endocrinologist is probably concerned, and it is definitely fine as far as the FAA is concerned as long as your TSH is good and you are otherwise asymptomatic.

-Gary Crump has 28 years assisting AOPA members and is a Former Operating Room Technician Professional Firefighter/Emergency Medical Technician who has been a Pilot since 1973
+Gary is the Director of AOPA’s Pilot Information Center Medical Certification Section and has spent the last 28 years assisting AOPA members.
+He is also a former Operating Room Technician, Professional Firefighter/Emergency Medical Technician, and has been a pilot since 1973.